davmixcool/dvm-minlib-js/README.md

 # dvm-minlib-js
-Skeleton package to build JavaScript library
+Skeleton package to build JavaScript library and publish to NpmJs

 ## Steps: